brimdata/zed/docs/lake/design.md

 where the new data is a modified form of the old data.
 This provides emulation of row-based updates and deletes.

-Is the pool-key is chosen to be "." for such a use case, then unique rows can be maintained by trivially detected duplicates (because any duplicate row will be adjacent when sorted by "."). so that dups are trivially detected.
+If the pool-key is chosen to be "." for such a use case, then unique rows can be maintained by trivially detected duplicates (because any duplicate row will be adjacent when sorted by "."). so that dups are trivially detected.

-Efficient upserts can be accomplished because each chunk is sorted by the pool key.
+Efficient upserts can be accomplished because each segment is sorted by the pool key.
 Thus, an upsert can be sorted then merge-joined with each overlapping segment.
-Where segments produce changes and additions, they can be forwarded to a streaming add operator and the list of modified chunks accumulated.
+Where segments produce changes and additions, they can be forwarded to a streaming add operator and the list of modified segments accumulated.
 At the end of the operation, then new commit(s) along with the to-be-deleted segments can be added to the journal in a single atomic operation.
 A write conflict occurs if there are any another deletes to the list of to-be-deleted segments.
 When this occurs, the transaction can simply be restarted.
-To avoid inefficiency of many restarts, an upsert can be partitioned into smaller chunks if the use case allows for it.
+To avoid inefficiency of many restarts, an upsert can be partitioned into smaller segments if the use case allows for it.

 > TBD finish working through this use case, its requirements, and the
 > mechanisms needed to implement it.
 Write conflicts will need to be